-It is likely that you need to customize the code for system initialization.
-For example, your application might need to initialize memory-mapped special function registers (SFRs), or omit the default initialization of data segments performed by cstartup.
+It is likely that you need to adapt the system initialization.
+For example, your application might need to initialize memory-mapped special function registers (SFRs), or omit the default initialization of data segments performed by the system startup code.

-You can do this by providing a customized version of the routine low_level_init, which is called from cmain before the data segments are initialized.
+You can do this by implementing your own version of the routine low_level_init, which is called from the file cmain.s before the data segments are initialized.
 Modifying the file cstartup.s51 directly should be avoided.